Future-Elite/SGMS/cv_module/yolov8/trackers/README.md

         # Break the loop if the end of the video is reached
         break

-# Release the video capture object and close the display window
+# Release the video capture object and close the display ui
 cap.release()
 cv2.destroyAllWindows()
 ```